ericbaukhages/scratch/README.md

 ## Usage

 `scratch` opens a Markdown file within `~/.scratch` for the current day, creating the file if it doesn't already exist.
 This file uses the template found at `~/.scratch/template.md`.

-`scratchtime` requires you to follow below example format.
-It will read the headers, e.g. `## Task name - more info - 9:00 am to 10:00 am`, and collect time spent for each one, tallying it into a total for the day.

 ## Example Document